giuliano-macedo/tsp_dataset_brazilian_cities/README.md

 `states.csv` contains the latitude and longitude for each brazilian state capital `states.json` contains the name of the states and the distance in km of all possible combinations

+### Note
+The combinations distance assumes a straight line between the cities